Most Active Stories

 BLOCK: Well, Will Carless, thanks for talking to us about the malfunction with the San Diego fireworks last night.

 CARLESS: It was a pleasure.
 Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.